francesctr4/Level-Design-P3_Fungal-Forest/README.md

 ## 🎯 Project Objective

-To design a new level that:
+Design a new level that:
 - Stays true to Spyro's core mechanics and structure.
 - Introduces new environmental themes and gameplay elements.
 - Demonstrates a deep understanding of the original level design through analysis and creative reinterpretation.